 So instead of leaving my gawky teenage years behind me, I entered into adulthood with skin so bad I barely left my dorm room.
 One time I answered the door, and my roommate's friend blatantly asked, “What’s going on with your skin?”

 Cue my frantic search for a cure.
-This lead me to a little product called, Retin-a.
+This lead me to a little product called Retin-a.
 Have you heard of it?
 It makes your skin fall off your face.
-But after 6 months of dermis hell, your skin will emerge bright, clear, and smooth!
+But after six months of dermis hell, your skin will emerge bright, clear, and smooth!
 So after I spent half a year looking like a burn victim, my acne was gone, and my face was like a baby’s bottom.
-Another great benefit of using Retin-a or any form of retinol is its anti-aging properties.
+Another great benefit of using Retin-a, or any form of retinol, is its anti-aging properties.

 As I got older, I kept using retinol to keep the acne at bay and as an anti-aging precaution.
 Since retinol dries out skin yet rejects any oil-based moisturizers, my skin was extremely dehydrated, thin, and constantly peeling.
 So when I hit 26 and noticed a pretty serious lookin’ laugh line, I asked myself, “Why am I torturing my skin with retinol when it’s not even working?!”
 So I chucked the Retin-a tube in the trash and headed to the drugstore to find a substitute.

 I brought it home and started using it right away.
 When I woke up the next morning, my skin was bright, clear, and plump.
-As I kept using it both morning and night, my skin stopped peeling, wounds healed quicker, it was no longer red or irritated, and that laugh line I spotted a year earlier had disappeared.
+As I kept using it both morning and night, my skin stopped peeling, it was no longer red or irritated, wounds healed more quickly, and that laugh line I spotted a year earlier had disappeared.
 I marveled at the shiny ruby jar, thinking, “You mean I’ve been throwing hundreds at expensive skincare products when I could’ve been spending less than $30 this whole time?”

 When I woke up the next morning, my skin was bright, clear, and plump.